brikw/Whitaker_etal_CropFoliarFungiLandscape/README.md

 Detailed information about column headers in the sample matrix and taxonomy matrix can be found in the metadata file "MBLand_Meta.xlsx".

 The DADA2_pipeline.Rmd document performs bioinformatic analysis using DADA2; Taxonomy_Curation.Rmd does taxonomic classification of fungal ASVs and removal of plant ASVs; Structure_Richness_RRPP.Rmd the Structure and Richness (Hyp1) analysis of the fungal communities; CCA_LandscapeBwSites.Rmd contains the CCA and between site dissimilarity landscape model; and LandscapeWithinSites.Rmd contains the models and figures for within site richness and dissimilarity landscape models.
 They should be run in this order: DADA2_pipeline.Rmd > Taxonomy_Curation.Rmd > Structure_Richness_RRPP.Rmd > CCA_LandscapeBwSites.Rmd > LandscapeWithinSites.Rmd.
+Two supplementary analyses are contained in the files Landscape_PlotLevel.Rmd and FungalTraits.Rmd.

 The /code folder contains the batch and R scripts necessary to run small codes inside R and the Goolge Earth Engine code.
 Data necessary to run the analyses can be found in /data folder.